2026 Toronto Argonauts season: Schedule

-On August 15, 2025, it was announced that the Argonauts would play one home game in each of Hamilton Stadium against the Hamilton Tiger-Cats, Mosaic Stadium against the Saskatchewan Roughriders and Princess Auto Stadium against the Winnipeg Blue Bombers while the 2026 FIFA World Cup is being played.
-These games would be played in the first half of the season.
-The team's remaining six home games will be scheduled toward the second half of the season.
+On August 15, 2025, it was announced that the Argonauts would play one "home" game in each of Hamilton Stadium against the Hamilton Tiger-Cats, Mosaic Stadium against the Saskatchewan Roughriders and Princess Auto Stadium against the Winnipeg Blue Bombers while the 2026 FIFA World Cup is being played.
+For record-keeping purposes, these three games were officially "away" games for the Argonauts.
+The team's remaining six home games were scheduled toward the second half of the season.